voxel51/fiftyone-teams-app-deploy/docker/README.md

 ## Upgrade Process Recommendations

-### Upgrade Process Recommendations From Early Adopter Versions
+### Upgrade Process Recommendations From Early Adopter Versions (Versions less than 1.0)

 Please contact your Voxel51 Customer Success team member to coordinate this upgrade.
 You will need to either create a new IdP or modify your existing configuration in order to migrate to a new Auth0 Tenant.